hrichstein/phys_50733/rh_hw6/README.md

-This subdirectory contains 1 homework problem and its outputs in png and gif files.
+This subdirectory contains 1 homework problem with 2 parts and the corresponding outputs in png and gif files.

 **Code for Problem 1a**